jacksonlanecole/WIRO/wiro_doubleprime/README.md

 image and move images that are clearly NOT science images into a donotuse directory.
 Otherwise, to my knowledge, this is the only issue that has come up.

+## ACKNOWLEDGEMENTS
+Dr. Chip Kobulnicky:
+- The overscan subtraction and trimming of overscan regions was adapted from a cl script written by Dr. Kobulnicky specifically for the WIRO Double Prime Imager.

+David Kasper:
+- The utc_update script used in this script was written by David in order to correct an issue found in the DATEOBS keyword in the FITS headers of WIRO images.